 You’ll need to experiment, analyse, and tweak until you find your ideal digital nomad habit and travel speed.
 There’s no right or wrong way to do it, whether it’s two weeks, two months, or even a year.

 Even though many offices begin to reopen, remote work isn’t going anywhere.
-If you’re looking to try the digital nomad lifestyle, it’s important to have a solid plan first.
+If you’re looking to try the digital nomad lifestyle or learn how to succeed as a remote worker, it’s important to have a solid plan first.
 Remember that working remotely can be a difficult adjustment for people who are used to the structure of an office job.
 Your mileage may vary, of course, but with careful planning, you should be able to enjoy all the perks of working remotely while travelling around the world.